 is the mechanism that allows a watch to work.
-AtCharlie Paris, we supply from Citizen, a Japanese manufacturer formost of our automatic watches.
-The major Swiss watch brands usually own their own manufacture, which is why their prices are very high.
+At Charlie Paris, we source most of our automatic watches from Citizen, a Japanese manufacturer.
+The major Swiss watch brands generally have their own manufacture, which is why their prices are very high.

-- Automatic mechanical movements, use wheels and springs to operate through kinetic energy.
+- Automatic mechanical movements, use wheels and springs to operate using kinetic energy.
 That is, the energy that a body possesses as a result of its movement.
-The movement of a automatic watch is more complex to manufacture and design.
-It is the darling of watch lovers and collectors.
-They prove a real know-how.
-Our automatic watch Initial includes an automatic movement.
+The movement of an automatic watch is more complex to manufacture and design.
+It is the darling of watch enthusiasts and collectors.
+They prove real know-how.
+Our Initial automatic watch features an automatic movement.

-The components of an automatic watch:
+2. The components of an automatic watch:

 Here are its main components:

 3. The operation of an automatic movement watch

-- The hands move forward on the dial.
+- The hands advance on the dial.